 Knicks bring Tom Thibodeau back to New York as new coach

-NEW YORK (AP) — Tom Thibodeau is back in New York as the Knicks’ new coach.
+NEW YORK (AP) — Tom Thibodeau brought the Chicago Bulls to their greatest success since Michael Jordan.

+He returned the Minnesota Timberwolves to the playoffs after a 13-year absence.

+All the while, there was one challenge he sought.
+He has seen what it’s like in New York when the Knicks win and wanted to be the coach to make it happen again.

+“This a dream come true for me,” Thibodeau said.
+“This is my dream job.”

-The former NBA Coach of the Year was hired Thursday, returning to the team he helped lead to the NBA Finals as an assistant.
+He got it Thursday, when the Knicks brought the former NBA Coach of the Year back to the organization he helped reach the NBA Finals as an assistant.

-“I know what New York is like when the Knicks are successful and there is nothing comparable,” Thibodeau said in a statement.
-“I look forward to being a part of what we are building here and can’t wait to get to work.”
+Thibodeau was an assistant with the Knicks from 1996-2003, part of Jeff Van Gundy’s staff when they made a run from the No. 8 seed to the finals in 1999.
+He’s had success all around the NBA since he left and the Knicks have had almost none, but that hasn’t dampened his desire to come back.

+“Maybe part of that is I grew up in Connecticut.
+My father, my family, we grew up as Knick fans,” Thibodeau said during a Zoom press conference.
+“I think I experienced it during the ’90s that there’s no better place to be than Madison Square Garden.
+And so I love challenges, I love that city, I love the arena, I love the fans and I’m excited about the team.”

 Terms of the deal were not disclosed.